My Unsponsored Jolie Shower Head Filter Review

 The answer most likely lies in its marketing.
 The Jolie filter is quite clearly marketed at women, and there’s lots of research showing that products aimed at women are priced higher than similar products with no female-specific marketing by an average of around 30-40%

 In our opinion, you may as well spend $100 less on a carbon-based shower filter offering the same contaminant reduction performance.
 Or, even better, upgrade to a filter that’s designed to reduce more than just chlorine.
-Of all the shower filters we’ve tested so far, only the Weddell Duo was capable of reducing DBPs, and only the ShowerStick tackled water hardness.
+Of all the shower filters we’ve tested so far, only the Weddell Duo was capable of reducing chlorine and DBPs, and only the ShowerStick tackled water hardness.

 Are there any reasons why you should buy the Jolie model?
 Perhaps if you have a bigger budget and specifically like the appearance of the unit.
 Otherwise, your money can be better spent on a more affordable alternative that can be used with whatever showerhead you choose.